Jarmos-san/hugo-blog/content/posts/reviewing-popular-static-site-generators.md

 Jekyll is [advertised][GitHub Pages Docs] as a one-stop solution for all your blogging needs.
 It's expected to work out-of-the-box without much configuration & complicated setup.
 And by far it's one of the easiest to use among all the other SSGs mentioned in this article.
 Coupled with being too easy to install, the software is well documented.
 And the official documentation is available at: [jekyllrb.com/docs/][Jekyll Docs].

 About its ease of use, things get interesting here.
 Well, you see, installing Jekyll on your local machine isn't needed in the first place.
 You could write a single-page site (_by hand_!).
 Save it as `index.html`, push it to a remote repository named `https://<YOUR-USERNAME>.github.io`.
-And GitHub will serve your site powered by Jekyll themes.
+And GitHub will serve your site powered by a Jekyll theme of your choice.

 Working with Jekyll is as easy as that.
 Check out the official [GitHub Page][GitHub Pages] landing page for more clarification.